trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

-Method used to report a change in the device to the server expect an audit in the response.
+Method used to report a change in the device to the server expect an trust in the response.

 *14/11/2018: Currently this method returns error code 500 in its onFailure method*